 Although Prague's weather is generally cold, the best time to visit would be either side of the summer, in April-June and September-October as the summer months are extremely crowded, especially in the tourist areas.

 Is EHIC valid in Prague?

 EHICs are valid in Prague to the level of a citizen of the Czech Republic.
-However, you must ensure that you understand what treatments are free and what must be done under private health care, which you would have to pay extra for.
+However, you must ensure that you understand what treatments are free and what must be done under private health care by contacting the emergency 24hr number: +44 (0) 203 824 0653.
 You can make sure that you are covered for pre-existing medical conditions and other travel concerns by taking out travel insurance, allowing you to have financial protection in an emergency.

 Is Prague a safe place to travel to?